ART & DESIGN

 Check out what the children will be learning in our Art & Design curriculum, term by term:

-At Coldean Primary, we value art and design education as part of the children’s entitlement to a broad and balanced curriculum.
-We believe that inspirational art lessons enable children to think creatively, take risks and to acquire the knowledge and skills to experiment and create their own work.
+Throughout the school we teach art and design to engage, inspire and challenge children enabling them to think creatively, take risks and to acquire the knowledge and skills to experiment and create their own works of art, craft and design.

 Implementation